tracim/tracim/.github/ISSUE_TEMPLATE/bug_report.md

 ## Screenshots

 *If applicable, add screenshots to help explain your problem.*

+*Please consider sharing a [animated GIF screencast generated with peek](https://github.com/phw/peek)*

 ## Desktop environment (if applicable)